nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 ## Passing functions as props

-Let's create a new function within our `<App />` that will clear our featuredDonuts state.
+Let's create a new function within our `<App />` and name it `removeDonut`.
+We will use it to clear our featuredDonuts state.
 We will attach this function to a new button element within the`<FeaturedDonut />` component that we will pass to it through props:

 ```jsx
   removeDonut = () => {